romaoeh/romaoeh/README.md

 # ROMA OEH:
 💡
-<br>A results-oriented budding Data Analyst with a love and curiosity for marketing analysis, storytelling, identifying patterns, visualization, and data modeling.
+<br>A results-oriented Data Analyst an Visualizer with a love and curiosity for marketing analysis, storytelling, identifying patterns, visualization, and data modeling.

 📷
 <br>Experienced Photo + Video Producer and Wardrobe + Prop Stylist with a demonstrated history of working in the media production industry.